Reviews You Can Rely On

 Should You Buy the Brooks Adrenaline GTS 23?

 We think that this is the best all-around stability shoe in our lineup.
 If you want stability and support features, this is a good choice.
 If you don't need or want those supportive features, there are far more enjoyable shoes out there.
 The Adrenaline works well for longer and easy runs, but other neutral shoes offer decent stability that our testers prefer for workouts.
-But if you just want one shoe and need reliable stability, get this one.
+But if you just want one shoe and need reliable stability, this is a good option.

 What Other Running Shoes Should You Consider?

-The Asics Gel-Kayano 30 is also a great stability shoe.
+The Asics Gel-Kayano 31 is also a great stability shoe.
 It offers a wider base and less firm support, which we felt made it more enjoyable from a comfort standpoint.
-The Hoka Clifton 9's wide base and plentiful cushioning feels quite stable when fatigue sets in and mechanics begin to break down.
+The Hoka Clifton 9's wide base and plentiful cushioning feel quite stable when fatigue sets in and mechanics begin to break down.
 It could be a great choice that's more enjoyable as a daily trainer.

 Nathaniel Bailey